bhartiy/learnsellacious/pages/02.installuninstall/03.installation/docs.md

 2. Go to Extensions and click on Manage -> Install option from the dropped down menu.
 ![](Install.jpg)
 3. Now click on Upload Package File tab in Extensions.
-4. Click on Browse File and select the core package and upload.
+4. Click on Browse File and select and upload the core package(pkg_sellacious_v2.0.0-beta3.zip)
 ![](Upload1.jpg)
-6.Stop the process once the core package is uplodaed, and then install extended pkg
+6.Stop the process once the core package is uplodaed, and then install extended pkg(pkg_sellacious_extended_v2.0.0-beta3.zip)
 ![](Screenshot%202020-05-22%20at%206.50.28%20PM.png)
 7.Once the processing ends, go to Components and click on Sellacious from the dropped down menu.
 ![](component1.jpg)